adobe/aio-lib-ims-oauth/README.md

 * In the case of failure, an Error object with the message from `stderr` is provided to the callback function.

 The call back function then sets the `webResult` variable with this result for it to be picked up by the `checkWebResult` function for further processing as a `Promise` and returning to the IMS plugin.

+# Contributing
+Contributions are welcomed!
+Read the [Contributing Guide](CONTRIBUTING.md) for more information.

+# Licensing

+This project is licensed under the Apache V2 License.
+See [LICENSE](LICENSE) for more information.